sdevdiscord/musicbotlegal/privacy_policy.md

 ## Contact Information

-If you have any questions or concerns about this Privacy Policy, please contact us at [Your Contact Email].
+If you have any questions or concerns about this Privacy Policy, please contact us at our Support Server.

 Thank you for using s!music!
 We hope you enjoy the music and have a great time on Discord.